bbauska/W3Cx-3of5/README.md

 CodePen is an HTML, CSS, and JavaScript code editor that previews/showcases your code bits in your browser.
 It helps with cross-device testing, real-time remote pair programming and teaching.

-Here\'s an article of interest if you use CodePen: [Things you can do with CodePen](https://codepen.io/brentmiller/post/things-you-can-do-with-codepen) \[Brent Miller, February 6, 2019\].
+Here&apos;s an article of interest if you use CodePen: <a href="https://codepen.io/brentmiller/post/things-you-can-do-with-codepen">Things you can do with CodePen</a> [Brent Miller, February 6, 2019\].

 There are many other handy tools such as [JSFiddle](https://jsfiddle.net/), and [Dabblet](https://dabblet.com/).
 Please share your favorite tool on the discussion forum, and explain why!
 Share also your own code contributions, such as a nice canvas animation, a great looking HTML5 form, etc.